vmware/differential-datalog/README.md

     4. String operations, including string concatenation and interpolation.

+    5. Syntactic sugar for writing imperative-style code using for/let/assignments.

 5. **Integrated**: while DDlog programs can be run interactively via a command line interface, its primary use case is to integrate with other applications that require deductive database functionality.
-A DDlog program is compiled into a Rust library that can be linked against a Rust or C/C++ program (bindings for other languages can be easily added, but Rust and C are the only ones we support at the moment).
+A DDlog program is compiled into a Rust library that can be linked against a Rust, C/C++ or Java program (bindings for other languages can be easily added).
 This enables good performance, but somewhat limits the flexibility, as changes to the relational schema or rules require re-compilation.

 Follow the [tutorial](doc/tutorial/tutorial.md) for a step-by-step introduction to DDlog.